Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Molecular-orbital representation with randomness

-Our main targets of this study are the random MO Kagome lattice model and the random MO checkerboard lattice model, for both of which we consider the spinless fermions.
+Our main targets of this study are the random MO Kagome and MO checkerboard lattice models, for both of which we consider spinless fermions.

-We first elucidate how the macroscopically degenerate zero-modes appear, taking the MO Kagome model as an example.
-The Kagome lattice has three sublattice degrees of freedom, labeled by $j=1,2,3$ [Fig.~\ref{fig:lattice}(a)].
-Suppose that the system contains $L \times L$ unit cells and the periodic boundary condition is imposed.
+We first elucidate how macroscopically degenerate zero modes appear, taking the MO Kagome model as an example.
+The Kagome lattice has three sublattice degrees of freedom, labeled $j=1,2,3$ [Fig.~\ref{fig:lattice}(a)].
+Suppose that the system contains $L \times L$ unit cells and that the periodic boundary condition is imposed.
 On this lattice, we consider the dimensionless Hamiltonian described as

 where